Bounteous-Inc/bounteous-aem-commons/on-deploy-scripts-framework-example-scripts/README.md

 This is an example package used to demonstrate how to leverage the `on-deploy-scripts-framework` project at [HS2 AEM Commons](https://github.com/HS2-SOLUTIONS/hs2-aem-commons) to implement one-time scripts that run on an AEM server upon deploy of a code bundle.
-See the `on-deploy-scripts-framework` project for use cases and reasons why this can be a huge time save for your AEM team!
+See the `on-deploy-scripts-framework` project for use cases and reasons why this can be a huge time saver for your AEM team!

 ## How to install